-5. If applicable, describe how the school will During the latter part of the school year, the Pre K teachers allow the Pre K support, coordinate, and integrate services students to observe Kindergarten classes to allow students to become with early childhood programs at the school acclimated to the rituals and routines of Kindergarten.
-Pre K Teachers will get level, including strategies for assisting together with the Kindergarten teachers to discuss what the Pre K students preschool children in the transition from should know by the end of Pre K. early childhood education programs to local elementary school programs.
+During the latter part of the school year, the Pre K teachers allow the Pre K students to observe Kindergarten classes to allow students to become acclimated to the rituals and routines of Kindergarten.
+Pre K Teachers will get together with the Kindergarten teachers to discuss what the Pre K students should know by the end of Pre K.

-6. If applicable, describe how the school will n/a

-implement strategies to facilitate effective

-transitions for students from middle grades

-to high school and from high school to

-postsecondary education

-including:Coordination with institutions of

-higher education, employers, and local

-partners; and Increased student access to

-early college, high school, or dual or

-concurrent enrollment opportunities or

-career counseling to identify student interest

-and skills.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; and lncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.